kreauniv/comp308/_sources/piclang.rst.txt

 1. Get a sense of the "vocabulary" we want for working with pictures.

-2. Get a sense of how we wish to be able to generate pictures, transform them or combine more than one to for a new picture.
+2. Get a sense of how we wish to be able to generate pictures, transform them or combine more than one to form a new picture.

 3. Figure out the essence of picture composition -- i.e. a minimal "core" language in which we we can express the ideas we're interested in.
 Translate